 Multipathing (Path Changing Frequency)

 InfiniBox’s data distribution algorithm ensures utilization of all the drives all the time.
 All that remains is for multipath / OS drivers to spread I/O across all the paths in a regular schedule in order to achieve best utilization of all the nodes.
 Generally, setting the frequency to switch between paths to a value smaller than the queue depth will yield best results overall.
-As an example the current settings of the Linux rr_min_io/rr_min_io_rq parameter is set to 1, while the default queue depth is set to 128.
+For more information regarding items that are configured and checked by Host Power Tools, refer to List of items being checked by Host Power Tools.

 Cabling & Zoning